 - Realistic selection of cars and tracks

 - Accurate driving physics

 - Can be difficult for absolute beginners

 Not only does the game look and sound brilliant, but it is extremely accessible.
-Forza Horizon 4 is definitely targeted at those looking for an arcade racing experience, and it delivers on that perfectly.
-However, it is also a brilliant choice for more advanced sim racers that just want to pick up a gamepad and go on a nice long drive through the UK countryside.
+Forza Horizon 5 is definitely targeted at those looking for an arcade racing experience, and it delivers on that perfectly.
+However, it is also a brilliant choice for more advanced sim racers that just want to pick up a gamepad and go on a nice long drive through the Mexican landscape.

 Fun With Friends

 The social aspect of Forza Horizon 5 is another of its selling points, as it has an extensive multiplayer game mode with lots of different racing styles.
 You can also simply enjoy roaming around the map with your friends, while challenging people to races as well.
 There is an in-game season system that changes weekly, giving plenty of regular, fresh competition to enjoy.